IFTA Filing Guide for Owner-Operators

 This process typically takes 4-6 hours per quarter for a solo owner-operator doing it manually.
 For small fleets with multiple trucks, multiply that.

-Without OTR
+Without OverTheRoad.AI

 • Export ELD data, calculate miles per state manually